 Tankless water heaters don’t provide instant hot water by themselves.
 But getting instant hot water is absolutely achievable by installing a recirculation pump.
 How you get that recirculation pump working depends on what works best for you and your home.
 If you want instant hot water and instant cold water, a return line might be your best option.
 If you want instant hot water without new piping and don’t mind waiting for cold water, a crossover valve might be your best option.

 Note: To have continuous hot water with no issues, you'll need to regularly maintain your tankless water heater.
 Read why in our article 2 Types of Tankless Water Heater Maintenance: Why They’re Important.

-In the end, you are the expert on your household needs and wants, but if you need help deciding which option is right for you, call us at (310) 853-8690.
-If you want instant hot water from your tankless water heater ASAP, call or book us online via our Tankless Water Heater Online Form.
+In the end, you are the expert on your household needs and wants, but if you need help deciding which option is right for you, feel free to give us a call.
+If you want instant hot water from your tankless water heater ASAP, call or book us online.